x exit

 Y is usually a consonant, like in ‘yes’, when it’s at the start of a word.

-as with /w/, /y/ is a very tricky sound to say in isolation.
+As with /w/, /y/ is a very tricky sound to say in isolation.
 You have to try not to say “yuh”, because then you would say “y uh e s”.
 Some people say it sounds more like “ee” (ee e s)?
 Please send us a message with your thoughts.
 For now, like with /w/, we start saying “yuh” but drop the “uh” at the last minute.
 Not a perfect plan, and not perfectly executed in the video, but we welcome your tips!

 (There’s a practice sheet for reference for correct letter formation).